-No. 6 of 2021

-13 May 2021
+No 5 of 2022 13 May 2022

-COVID-19 - APPROVED MANNER OF COURT PROCEEDINGS (No. 3)
+COVID-19 - APPROVED MANNER OF COURT PROCEEDINGS (No. 4)

-On 16 April 2020 the Chief Justice approved various alternatives to face-to-face court proceedings pursuant to s 20(2)(b) of the COVID-19 Disease Emergency (Miscellaneous Provisions) Act 2020.
+On 16 April 2021 the Chief Justice approved various alternatives to face-to-face court proceedings pursuant to s 20(2)(b) of the COVID-19 Disease Emergency (Miscellaneous Provisions) Act 2020.
 His Honour's determination was authorised by the Attorney-General by a notice under s 20(1) of that Act.
 The Attorney-General's notice and the Chief Justice's determination expired 12 months later, pursuant to s 8(2)(a) of that Act.
-Practitioners were notified of that expiry by circular No 5 of 2021.
+In May 2021 the Attorney-General issued a new notice and the Chief Justice published a new determination, reinstating the alternatives to face-to-face proceedings for a period of 12 months, which has now expired.

-Because of the continuing need to take precautions against the spread of COVID-19, and because of the possibility that future lockdowns may be imposed on very short notice, the arrangements made last year have been reinstated.
+Because of the continuing need to take precautions against the spread of COVID-19, and because of the possibility that future lockdowns may be imposed on very short notice, the arrangements have been reinstated.

-The Attorney-General has issued a fresh notice under s 20(1) and the Chief Justice has made a fresh determination under s 20(2)(b).
+The Attorney-General has issued notice under s 20(1) and the Chief Justice has made a third determination under s 20(2)(b).
 Copies of both instruments are attached.

-The Chief Justice's determination will remain in force until 11 May 2022, or until 60 days after the "emergency cessation day" specified under s 27(2) of the Act, whichever is the earlier.
+The Chief Justice's determination will remain in force until 11 May 2023, or until 60 days after the "emergency cessation day" specified under s 27(2) of the Act, whichever is the earlier.